ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ### Surveillance by the Authorization Server

 The role of the authorization server is to manage the authorization of client instances to protect access to the user's data.
 In this role, the authorization server is by definition aware of each authorization of a client instance by a user.
+When the authorization server shares user information with the client instance, it needs to make sure that it has the permission from that user to do so.

 Additionally, as part of the authorization grant process, the authorization server may be aware of which resource servers the client intends to use an access token at.
 However, it is possible to design a system using GNAP in which this knowledge is not made available to the authorization server, such as by avoiding the use of the `locations` object in the authorization request.